 TestFloat performs relatively simple tests designed to check the fundamental soundness of a floating-point implementation.
 All of the modes and special cases of the IEEE Standard are tested.
 However, TestFloat is not especially good at testing difficult rounding cases for divisions and square roots.
 It also makes no attempt to find bugs specific to SRT division and the like (such as the infamous Pentium division bug).
 Pointers to software that tests for such failures are provided later on this page.

-It is the responsibility of the user to verify that the discrepencies TestFloat finds actually represent faults in the system being tested.
+TestFloat works by comparing the behavior of the floating-point under test with that of the Berkeley SoftFloat software implementation of floating-point.
+Any differences found are reported as probable errors in the floating-point being tested.
+It is the responsibility of the user to verify that the discrepencies TestFloat finds actually represent faults in the floating-point being tested.
 Unfortunately, TestFloat's output is not easily interpreted.
 Detailed knowledge of the IEEE Standard is required to use TestFloat responsibly.

 The current version of TestFloat is

-|SoftFloat is a free, high-quality software implementation of floating-point that conforms to the IEC/IEEE Standard for Binary Floating-point Arithmetic.|
+|Berkeley SoftFloat is a free, high-quality software implementation of binary floating-point that conforms to the IEEE Standard for Floating-Point Arithmetic.|

-|The UCBTEST suite includes programs for testing the rounding of multiplies, divides, and square roots, and also for testing the accuracy of basic transcendental functions.
+|The UCBTEST suite includes programs for testing the rounding of multiplication, division, and square roots, and also for testing the accuracy of elementary transcendental functions.
 UCBTEST can be found in the NetLib Repository, under the fp (floating-point) directory.|

 |W. Kahan at U.C.
 Berkeley has made a few test programs available on the Web, notably the SRTEST program for testing SRT division.|

 Berkeley TestFloat was written by me,

 John R. Hauser.